The Importance of Mindfulness

 For one thing, mindfulness practices tap into one of the most vital resources in any organisation — attention.
 If employees can learn how to harness and improve the quality of their own attention, the whole team will benefit.
 It is, therefore, crucial for employers to inculcate a work culture that values this resource.
 Here arefive ways in which mindfulness can help you improve performance at the workplace.

 Experts have proven that mindfulness has a huge effect on the part of the brain responsible for self-regulation.
-Even a short period of meditation directly affects the brain shifting it in ways that have a positive impact on attention, focus and memory.
-Meditation helps to increase grey matter in brain regions involved in self-referential processing, emotion regulation and learning.
+Even a short period of meditation directly affects the brain shifting it in ways that have a positive impact on attention, focus, and memory.
+Meditation helps to increase gray matter in brain regions involved in self-referential processing, emotion regulation, and learning.
 This enhanced capacity for self-regulation goes a long way in helping one avoid productivity robbing activities.

 Mindfulness is the kind of ability that ripples out into one’s entire system.
 When you leverage enhanced awareness, you are going to be a better asset to the organisation.
 This is because mindfulness boosts brain functions.
 If you are in the habit of performing it on a regular basis, you are more likely to be productive in the workplace.
 Mindfulness is one of the biggest foundations to building a productive and creative workforce.

 Think of mindfulness as a good filter for your mind.
 With mindfulness, you will be straining out all types of pressure.
 Stress is an addiction that is most often brought about by work.
 Most people do not know how to deal with stress.
 In fact, stress is the primary cause of truancy in most organizations.
 With some very simple mindfulness practices — like closing your eyes and breathing in and out — you can successfully stop the adverse effects of stress on your body, brain, and overall work performance.